DrSkunk/fri3d-badge-kiosk/public/boards/flamingo/instructions.en.md

-# Flamingo blaster
+# Flamingo Blaster

-- Sluit de chip **nog niet** aan op de USB-C kabel.
+- **Do not** connect the chip to the USB-C cable yet.
-- Hou de bovenste knop ingedrukt terwijl je de USB-C kabel insteekt die voor de computer ligt.
+- Hold down the top button while inserting the USB-C cable that is connected to the computer.
-- Je bent klaar om te flashen!
-Druk hieronder op de knop **Flashen**
+- You're ready to flash!
+Click the **Start flashing** button below.

   ![LANA connector](/boards/images/lana.webp)